Mohafiz (vehicle): Design

-The Mohafiz APC has an all-welded aluminium armour body that provides the occupants with protection from small arms fire up to 7.62 mm in calibre and shell splinters.
+The Mohafiz ISV/IMV has an all-welded aluminium armour body that provides the occupants with protection from small arms fire up to 7.62 mm in calibre and shell splinters.
 The fully enclosed engine compartment is at the front with the crew compartment extending to the rear.

 The commander and driver are seated at the front and provided with bulletproof windows to their front and a forward opening door with a bulletproof window in the upper part of either side.
 These bulletproof windows are covered by wire mesh screens.
 The bulletproof windows provide the same level of protection as the armoured hull.
+The vehicle has bullet proof wind screens and run fiat tyres.
+Sealing capacity Is 8 persons with 6 firing ports on sides.

 The troop compartment is at the rear with the troops seated on either side on bench seats and enter the vehicle via a large door in the rear opening to the right.

 Bulletproof windows are provided in the sides and rear of the troop compartment.
 A total of ten firing ports are provided to allow rifles and other small arms to be used from within the vehicle.
 The upper parts of the hull slope slightly inwards as does the hull rear.

 Mounted on the forward part of the roof is a manually operated one person turret armed with a 7.62 mm machine gun and/or a tear gas grenade launcher and a two part roof hatch which opens left and right.
-Vehicles delivered to Iraq are fitted with a one-person turret armed with a 7.62 mm PK machine gun.
+Vehicles delivered to Iraq are fitted with a one-person turret armed with a 7.62 mm PKM machine gun.

 To the immediate rear of the turret are two forward opening roof hatches although the design of the vehicle is flexible so that various types of roof hatch arrangement are possible.

-Operational History
+Operational history

 The Mohafiz have been heavily used by Pakistani security forces in the Balochistan province of Pakistan.

-In March 2020, a Frontier Corps convoy was ambushed by BLF terrorists at Buleda in Kech District.
+In March 2020, a Frontier Corps (South Balochistan) convoy was ambushed by BLF terrorists at Buleda in Kech District.
 A heavy gunfight ensued with the Militants and in the process, the Mohafiz was struck by an Improvised explosive device, however the ASV survived the explosion.